-The CLAS Coordinator works with the QI Director to discuss, review and develop updates to the CLAS Plan.
+The CLAS Coordinator works with the QI Director and QI Manager to discuss, review and develop updates to the CLAS Plan.
 The plan is then distributed to the QIC for review.
+The plan will be distributed to the multi stakeholder Behavioral Health Equity Collaborative for review and feedback.